Why Cyber Security Needs To Be a Priority for Your Business in 2023

 The boom in home-working and the need for technology throughout the pandemic greatly contributed to the evolution of cyber attacks.
 Attackers became more advanced, and target pools widened with the changes in work culture.
 The workforce gap and lack of cyber security training have created an environment experiencing rapid attacks, with a vast shortage of skilled professionals to combat this.

-The year's notable headline attacks include Acer, who experienced a ransomware attack demanding 50 million USD, approximately 36.6 million GBP.
-Hackers shared images of stolen files comprising financial statements and bank documents as security breach proof, consequently forming the data leak.
+Notable headline attacks include Acer, who experienced a ransomware attack demanding 50 million USD, approximately 36.6 million GBP.
+Hackers shared images of stolen files comprising financial statements and bank documents as security breach-proof, consequently forming the data leak.
 It has not yet been reported if Acer paid the ransom.
 Kia Motors were hit with a similar attack demanding 20 million USD (14.6 million GBP.)
 Kia stated that the subsequent IT outage affected mobile UVO link apps, payment systems, portal services, and internal Kia sites.

 What will cyber attacks look like in the future?